nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Medical Information: `edit`

-Edits an existing medical information entry in MedBook when a list of medical information entries is being displayed.
+Edits an existing medical information entry in MedBook when a patient's list of medical information entries is being displayed.
 This is with the exception of the NRIC field, which cannot be modified after creation of Medical Information.

 Format:  `edit INDEX [a/AGE] [bt/BLOOD_TYPE] [md/MEDICATION] [ht/HEIGHT] [wt/WEIGHT]